-- If there is any problem setting up the configuration store, the installation process will exit with an error, and navigating to the AM will open the configuration page. - The demo user is not created in the user store.
+- If there is any problem setting up the configuration store, the installation process will exit with an error, and navigating to the AM will open the configuration page. - The demo user is not created in the identity store.

-This example installs two AM instances within a site that use an external configuration store.
-Before running the amster command:
+This example installs two AM instances within a site that use an external configuration store, which is also used as the identity store.